The shower drain. The most hidden-stinkiest place in the whole world. So what do you when your shower drain smells bad?

 At this point, you might need to get an expert.
 Call your nearest plumber to see what inputs they can give.

-You can buy Mold Test Kits like this one to see if you have a mold problem around the walls of the shower.
+You can buy Mold Test Kits to see if you have a mold problem around the walls of the shower.